 Mr Mike Oppenheimer - Independent Non-executive Chairman

-The Board seeks to appoint directors to the Board with an appropriate mix of skills, personal qualities, expertise and diversity, which will compliment the business.
+The Board seeks to appoint directors to the Board with an appropriate mix of skills, personal qualities, expertise and diversity, which will complement the business.
 Directors are encouraged to undertake relevant education in the duties and responsibilities of directors.

 The number of directors able to be appointed is specified in the Company's Constitution as a minimum of three and a maximum of twelve.
 Retirement and rotation of directors is governed by the Corporations Act 2001 and the Company's Constitution.
 Each year one third of the directors must retire.
 The directors who retire at each annual general meeting are those with the longest length of time in office since their last appointment or last election.
 A director must retire at the conclusion of the third annual general meeting after the director was last elected.
 A retiring director remains in office until the end of the meeting and is eligible for re-election.
 A director appointed to fill a casual vacancy on the Board shall hold office until the next annual general meeting of the Company and is eligible for re-election.